tapairmax/memcached-operator-with-okt/controllers/LATER-AppStateMachine.md

   + in case of new state change, perform asynchroniously the actions related to this state
   + if the expected state is not the current state, requeue a controller runtime event for further Reconiliation...

-The proposition is to implement an OKT resource to manage the application life cycle like we have resource of different kind in Kubernetes.
+The proposition is to implement an OKT resource to manage the application life cycle like we have resource of different kind in Kubernetes:
 + The application's state is evolving through the multiple Reconciliations.
 + The expected state is specified in the CR,
 + The current state is got from a specific Client call to pick up the information and map it into the corresponding state representation.

-    + It based on:
+It based on:
 + A state machine based on what is offered by the OKT's GO module `tools/statemachine`
 + A Client implementing OKT's Client interface (CRUD) that communicate with the application
 + An OKT application resource that can be registered by the OKT Reconciler

 ## Example of Life Cycle Graph implementation as currently offered by the OKT tools/statemachine GO module